bmershon/geometric-primitives/README.md

 To run all tests and build the *GeomPrimitives file from source*:

 ```
-npm submit
+npm run submit
 ```

-This runs command does a few things.
-First, it compiles the code in the *src/* folder into a module that works in Node as well as in the Browser.
+This runs a script specified in *package.json* that does a few things.
+First, it compiles the code in the *src/* folder into a module that works in a Node.js environment as well as in the browser.
 This file resides in *build/*.

 Because this assignment expects a file called *GeoPrimitives.js*, which exposes the main functions to the global namespace when the file is included as a script in the browswer, npm submit creates *GeomPrimitives.js* by concatenating *build/gl-geom.js* and the following snippet: